 Article 3.
 Total Contract Price

 The total unit price of the Goods (the "Total Price") is USD 870,000.- (Say in USD : Eight Hundred Seventy Thousand) which is based on CIF Surabaya Port(Incoterms 2010).
+The Total Price shall include all services as stipulated in Exhibit IV (DRAWINGS, COMMISSIONING, TRAINING, SPARE PARTS AND INTEGRATED LOGISTIC SUPPORT) of this Agreement.

 Article 4.
 Payment